iot-edge-foundation/iot-edge-nmea/README.md

 * GSpace GS-R238 GPS mouse (SiRFstarIII)

 *Note: If you want to have your GPS device tested and officially supported here, please send me a DM on github or twitter @svelde*

+## Acknowledgement

+The routing image is produced with the [IoT Edge Module Flow generator](https://iotedgemoduleflow.azurewebsites.net/).

 ## Contribute